 Some of his most significant projects are World Trade Center Transportation Hub, NYC, US; Turning Torso, Malmo, Sweden; Milwaukee Art Museum; Olympic Sports Complex of Athens; Opera House, Valencia; Margaret Hunt Hill Bridge, Dallas; City of Arts & Sciences and Auditorio de Tenerife, Santa Cruz de Tenerife.

-Santiago Calatrava was born on 28th July, 1951 in Benimamet, Valencia, Spain.
+Santiago Calatrava was born on 28th July 1951 in Benimamet, Valencia, Spain.
 He initially studied in Valencia.
-During 1957, he entered the School of Applied Art to learn sketching and painting.
-When Santiago Calatrava finished his secondary school, he went to Paris to begin his studies at the Ecole des Beaux Arts but due to student turmoil at the institute, he had to go back to Valencia.
+In 1957, he entered the School of Applied Art to learn sketching and painting.
+When Santiago Calatrava finished secondary school, he went to Paris to begin his studies at the Ecole des Beaux Arts but due to student turmoil at the institute, he had to go back to Valencia.
 He entered the Polytechnic University of Valencia where he completed his architecture studies and later studied urbanism.

-After finishing his doctorate program in year 1981, he established his own firm based in Zurich.
+After finishing his doctorate program in the year 1981, he established his own firm based in Zurich.
 He was inspired by nature architecture.
 He produced works of unique architecture.
 Some of his most significant projects are Entrepot Jakem warehouse, Munchwilen; warehouse, Coesfeld Lette; post office, Lucerne; bus shelter, Saint Gall; school, Wohlen; railway station, Lucerne; Zurich Stadelhofen station, Zurich; Bac de Roda Bridge, Barcelona; Lusitania Bridge, Merida; Pedestrian bridge, Athens; Puernte del Alamillo bridge for Exposition 1992, Seville; Gare do Oriente or eastern train station for Lisbon World Exposition 1998; Gare de Lyon Saint Exupery, Lyon airport, Satolas.
-Santiago Calatrava focused on the biomimetic architecture, a scientific approach of designing and constructing buildings taking inspiration from nature.
+Santiago Calatrava focused on biomimetic architecture, a scientific approach to designing and constructing buildings taking inspiration from nature.

-Calatrava buildings include Montjuic Communications Tower, Barcelona; Brookfield Place, Ontario; Llonja de Sant Jordi, Alcoy; Gare do Oriente, Lisbon; control tower & passenger terminal of Bilbao Airport; Milwaukee Art Museum, Winconsin; Montjuic Communications Tower, Barcelona; Allen Lambert Galleria, Toronto; Museum of Tomorrow, Rio de Janeiro; Florida Polytechnic University, Lakeland; Peace Bridge, Calgary; Margaret Hunt Hill Bridge; Margaret McDermott Bridge; Oviedo Conference Center; Palace of Congresses, Oviedo; Liege Guillemins railway station, Liege, Belgium; City of Arts and Sciences, Valencia; Opera House, Valencia; Palace of the Arts, Valencia; Sciene Museum, Valencia; Athens Olympic Sports Complex; Turning Torso, Malmo; Auditorio de Tenerife, Canary Islands; Velodrome, Summer Olympics 2004.
+Calatrava buildings include Montjuic Communications Tower, Barcelona; Brookfield Place, Ontario; Llonja de Sant Jordi, Alcoy; Gare do Oriente, Lisbon; control tower & passenger terminal of Bilbao Airport; Milwaukee Art Museum, Wisconsin; Montjuic Communications Tower, Barcelona; Allen Lambert Galleria, Toronto; Museum of Tomorrow, Rio de Janeiro; Florida Polytechnic University, Lakeland; Peace Bridge, Calgary; Margaret Hunt Hill Bridge; Margaret McDermott Bridge; Oviedo Conference Center; Palace of Congresses, Oviedo; Liege Guillemins railway station, Liege, Belgium; City of Arts and Sciences, Valencia; Opera House, Valencia; Palace of the Arts, Valencia; Science Museum, Valencia; Athens Olympic Sports Complex; Turning Torso, Malmo; Auditorio de Tenerife, Canary Islands; Velodrome, Summer Olympics 2004.
 Santiago Calatrava designed a train station, the Oculus, a steel and glass structure at World Trade Center Transportation Hub, NYC (Oculus Calatrava).

-Santiago Calatrava won AIA Gold Medal, European Prize for Architecture and Auguste Perret Prize.
+Santiago Calatrava won AIA Gold Medal, European Prize for Architecture, and Auguste Perret Prize.